-Advanced Filter is one of the most important and widely used features that we use while working in Excel, as well as in Visual Basic Application (VBA).
+Advanced Filter is one of the most important and widely used features that we use while working in Excel, as well as in Visual Basic Applications (VBA).
 Today in this article, I’ll show you how you can use the Advanced Filter of Excel in VBA.

-Introduction to the Excel Advanced Filter
+Excel Advanced Filter Overview

-Advanced Filter is a tool available in the tab Data under the group Sort & Filter in Excel toolbar.
+Advanced Filter is a tool available in the tab Data under the group Sort & Filter in the Excel toolbar.

 Data > Sort & Filter.